Roberto Gil, Jr., Blairstown Campus Director

 Pat Karl, Operations Manager

-Pat Karl has been working for PBC since 2006 and is often the first person people connect with when making their arrangements to visit Blairstown.
-She enjoys baking, doing jigsaw puzzles and spending time with her children.
+Pat Karl joined the Princeton-Blairstown Center in 2006 and is often the first person people connect with when making their arrangements to visit Blairstown.
+Pat has held an array of progressively responsible administrative positions at General Chemical Industrial Products, AT&T Bell Laboratories, and Prudential Insurance Company.
+She enjoys baking, doing jigsaw puzzles, and spending time with her children.

 Tom came to PBC as an adjunct instructor in 2009, and was hired as an Assistant Director in May 2013.
 His work in outdoor adventure includes extended backpacking trips, whitewater canoeing, building ropes courses, and developing leadership curriculum.
-Tom holds number of certifications, including Wilderness First Responder, Red Cross Lifeguard, and ACCT Level II Practitioner.
+A graduate of Kenyan College, Tom holds a number of certifications including Wilderness First Responder, Red Cross Lifeguard, and ACCT Level II practitioner.

 Jody and his team oversee and maintain all Blairstown facilities, grounds, equipment, and vehicles.
 Jody has a wealth of skills and advanced training in emergency action plans, dam safety & maintenance, lake management, OSHA compliance, hazardous communication, asbestos, lead & mold management, ladder safety & fall protection, respirator protection, and electrical safety.
 He is also certified and licensed as a pesticide operator.

-John Haney has been working at PBC in the maintenance department for 16 years.
-He is a native of Pennsylvania and enjoys hunting, working on projects around his house and riding his motorcycle.
+John joined the Princeton-Blairstown Center in 2001.
+He is a native of Pennsylvania and enjoys hunting, working on projects around his house, and riding his motorcycle.

-Chris joined PBC in August 2011, having previously served with the New Jersey Watershed Ambassador Program as an AmeriCorps member.
-Chris holds a BA in psychology from Rutgers University.
-He is a Wilderness First Responder, ACCT Level II certified practitioner and holds a Water Safety Instructor certification.
-Chris is also a certified trainer for five nationally recognized curriculums: Project WET, Project WILD, Aquatic WILD, Flying WILD and Project Learning Tree.
+Chris joined the Princeton-Blairstown Center in August 2011, having previously served with the New Jersey Watershed Ambassador Program as an AmeriCorps member.
+Chris holds a BA in Psychology from Rutgers University.
+He is a Wilderness First Responder, ACCT Level practitioner, and a Water Safety Instructor.
+Chris is also a certified trainer for five nationally recognized curriculums: Project WET, Project WILD, Aquatic WILD, Flying WILD, and Project Learning Tree.

 Robert Buarotti, Food Service Director

-Ron is entering his second season with PBC as an Experiential Education Facilitator, and is currently a certified lifeguard, holds a Level 1 ACCT Certificate, and is a Wilderness First Responder.
-Ron's passion for outdoor education led him to win the Initiative Idea Award for 2016 and is currently working on installing a new element called The Sensory Forest.
-Ron loves to work in his garden, play guitar, write, draw cartoons, dream at night, hike, and explore the natural world with his wife Brianne, daughter Charlotte, and dog LuLu.
+Ron joined PBC as Program Manager in 2018.
+Previously he worked for us as an Experiential Education Facilitator, and is currently a Certified Lifeguard, holds a Level 1 ACCT Certificate, and is a Wilderness First Responder.
+Ron's passion for outdoor education led him to win the PBC Initiative Idea Award for 2016 for his work on installing a new element called The Sensory Forest.
+Ron loves to work in his garden, play guitar, write, draw cartoons, hike, and explore the natural world with his wife Brianne, daughter Charlotte, and dog LuLu.